tommysam/swift-ProtocolDelegate-lab-swift-intro-000/README.md

 Congrats!

-Feel free to `print()` statements throughout the various functions here to confirm that everything is getting called correctly and in what order.
+Feel free to use `print()` statements throughout the various functions here to confirm that everything is getting called correctly and in what order.
 This is an important and powerful concept to understand.

 <a href='https://learn.co/lessons/ProtocolDelegate' data-visibility='hidden'>View this lesson on Learn.co</a>